-WebP uses some very clever predictive coding which uses the values of neighboring pixels in an image to predict values and then only encodes the difference.
+WebP uses some very clever predictive coding which uses the values of neighbouring pixels in an image to predict values and then only encodes the difference.
 Apparently.

 How exactly this works, I have no idea, but the important detail is that after the compression the image file is around 1/3 smaller and so will load considerably faster!